-Hideo Watanabe is a manager of Analytics & Optimization, and a lead of Resilience Initiative of Tokyo Research Laboratory, IBM Japan.
+Hideo Watanabe is a manager of Mathematical Sciences & Solutions, and a lead of AI Acceleration Center of IBM Research - Tokyo.
 He is also a member of IBM Academy of Technology.
 He was a manager of Text Analytics group and Resilience Engineering group previously.

 His team have been working on the research of advanced solutions using machine learning.
 One of example of such solutions is the anomaly detection of sensor data, by using the sparse structure learning technology.
 This technology can be usable in the IoT environment.
 Another example is a novel artificial neural network system called dynamic Boltzmann machine (or DyBM) which can learn time-series data.

 He joined Tokyo Research Laboratory in 1986, and has been working on natural language processing research, in particular on machine translation.
 In addition to research work, He contributed on the development of IBM machine translation products; Internet King of Translation and WebSphere Translation Server.